One more death recorded in Arun

 There was one more coronavirus death recorded in the latest 24-hour period in Arun.

-The dashboard shows 424 people had died in the area by May 5 (Thursday) – up from 423 on Wednesday.
+A total of 427 people had died in the area when the UK coronavirus daily dashboard was updated on May 12 (Thursday) – up from 426 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Arun.